- Visiting Us

 - Our Range

 As the summer approaches, have you thought about installing a Micro-Drip-System to water your plants?
 This is an excellent way of ensuring your plants receive the right amount of water for healthy growth.
-If you have a metered water supply it can also be an efficient way of distributing water around your garden.
+If you have a metered water supply, it can also be an efficient way of distributing water around your garden.
 We stock all the components that you will need to create your own irrigation system.
 Expert advice is always on hand to help you make the right choice; just ask at the reception desk.

 If you are troubled with the neighbour’s cats, have you heard of the kind cat deterrent named Silent Roar?
-This is a green product containing no artificial chemicals just pellets that have been soaked in lion dung, dried then sterilised.
+This is a green product containing no artificial chemicals, just pellets that have been soaked in lion dung, dried then sterilised.
 Spread the pellets amongst your borders and even the bravest of cats will retreat, leaving your garden cat free.
-A carton of this non-toxic product is priced at £7.49.Under normal weather conditions an application will be effective for up to three months.
+A carton of this non-toxic product is available to purchase from our sundries shop.
+Under normal weather conditions, an application will be effective for up to three months.

 It’s a good time to make a trip to the nursery to select your herbs for adding zest to your favourite recipes.
-A herb pot planted just outside your kitchen door can make an attractive feature as well as being extremely useful.
+A herb pot planted just outside your kitchen door can make an attractive feature, as well as being extremely useful.
 There is a vast selection of different herbs available whatever your particular taste and they are extremely easy to grow.

 As deciduous shrubs finish flowering they should be pruned and trained, removing the dead flowering heads and any dead or damaged growth.
-A feed of any general fertilizer and a good mulch of compost will pay dividends, promoting new growth over the summer months that will provide you with a stunning display of flowers next spring.
+A feed of any general fertiliser and a good mulch of compost will pay dividends, promoting new growth over the summer months that will provide you with a stunning display of flowers next spring.